 Man corresponds to the Torah.
 The Hebrew word for "man," Adam (אדם), is composed of the letters aleph, dalet, mem.
 Aleph (א) means "study," indicating the Torah.

-Dalet (τ) has the numerical value of 4, referring to the four elements of fire, air, water and earth.
+Dalet (T) has the numerical value of 4, referring to the four elements of fire, air, water and earth.
 These constitute the material composition of man, which can be subjugated to the soul.

-The final mem (a) corresponds to the World to Come, because the final mem is a closed letter, indicating the unseen Future.
+The final mem (n) corresponds to the World to Come, because the final mem is a closed letter, indicating the unseen Future.
 With Torah, a person can transcend his physicality and attain the World to Come.
 (See Likutey Moharan I, 37:3)

-Just as mankind consists of various types - e.g., wealthy and poor - so too, the Torah has all sorts of applications, lenient and strict.
-Only when a person fulfills all of the mitzvot of the Torah is he called a complete "man."
-(See Likutey Moharan I, 13:5)
+HOLY TRANSFORMATION

+"This is the Torah regarding a man..."
+(19:14)

+Just as a person can write the letters of the Torah on a piece of parchment, turning that parchment into a Torah scroll, so too, one can transform himself into a Torah scroll.
+By inscribing the letters of Torah upon himself - i.e., by continually speaking words of Torah and holiness - a person can turn his body into a receptacle of Torah and holiness!
+(Likutey Halakhot I, p.
+470)